 At U.C.
 Berkeley, she majored in theater and minored in everything that Berkeley has a reputation for.
 While not doing—everything else—she wrote, directed, and acted in productions from Shakespeare to street theater; trained in modern and jazz dance; directed and choreographed four full-scale musicals; spent a summer singing backup vocals in a bar at Glacier National Park, audited at least three times as many classes in various subjects as she was actually taking, and graduated Phi Beta Kappa, which is a miracle considering—well, never mind that.

 Alex lives in Los Angeles and in Scotland, with Scottish noir author Craig Robertson.
-In her free time (!) she enjoys adventure travel and all kinds of dance, which she has also taught, and performs with Heather Graham's all-author Slush Pile Players.
+In her free time (!) she enjoys adventure travel and all kinds of dance, which she has also taught, and performs with Heather Graham's all-author Slush Pile Players and the UK-based all-author cabaret group The Slice Girls.
 She is a former member of the Board of Directors of the Writers Guild of America, west, and of the Board of the Mystery Writers of America, and is the founder of WriterAction.com, a large and unruly online community of over 2000 professional screenwriters, and a member of the Killer Thrillers! author collective.